Foothill College 60th Anniversary

 The experience was amazing.
 I encourage people to give back to the community because it's humbling and fun.

-Even within the attention to and investment in career technical education programs at community colleges, employers have consistently ranked non-technical skills as critical for hiring and advancement in the workforce.
+Employers have consistently ranked non-technical skills as critical for hiring and advancement in the workforce.
 Our students also need to have a strong sense of community and build community as they navigate work and life.